pdoehle/swc-notes/sql-ecol.md

 ## Joins
 ### Objectives
 - Employ joins to combine data from two tables.
-- Apply functions to manipulate indivual values.
-- Employ aliases to assign new names to tables and columns in a query.

 ### Joins
 - We use `JOIN` (comes after `FROM`) to join information between two tables.